His Eminence the Eighth Dorzong Rinpoche

 elders agreed that they had never seen such a phenomenon before.

-local gods, protecting Padmasambhavas teachings has
+local gods, protecting Padmasambhavas teachings have

 had been a scarf offering from these nine gods of the area